open-telemetry/opentelemetry-dotnet/docs/metrics/getting-started-counter/README.md

-The program creates a [Meter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#meter) instance named "TestMeter" and then creates a [Counter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#counter) instrument from it.
-This counter is used to repeatedly report metric measurements until exited after 10 seconds.
+The program creates a [Meter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#meter) instance named "MyCompany.MyProduct.MyLibrary" and then creates a [Counter](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#counter) instrument from it.
+This counter is used to repeatedly report metric measurements until it reaches a certain number of loops.

 An OpenTelemetry
 [MeterProvider](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#meterprovider)
-is configured to subscribe to instruments from the Meter `TestMeter`, and aggregate the measurements in-memory.
-The pre-aggregated metrics are exported every 1 second to a `ConsoleExporter`. `ConsoleExporter` simply displays it on the console.
+is configured to subscribe to instruments from the Meter `MyCompany.MyProduct.MyLibrary`, and aggregate the measurements in-memory.
+The pre-aggregated metrics are exported every 1 second to a `ConsoleExporter`.
+`ConsoleExporter` simply displays it on the console.